storybookjs/docs2-prototype/README.md

 This example is Nextra/NextJS, but it could just as easily be Docusaurus, Gatsby, or your CMS of choice.
 The current constraint is that Storybook's Doc Blocks are React components, and utilize React Context (introduced in React 16.8).

-The programming model is that you wrap a page in a `DocsProvider` wrapper, and then you can use any of the doc blocks (`Story`, `Canvas`, `Source`, `Description`, and so on).
+The programming model is that you wrap a page in a `DocsContainer` wrapper, and then you can use any of the doc blocks (`Story`, `Canvas`, `Source`, `Description`, and so on).
 The Doc Blocks access the `DocsContext` which is an API for interacting with Storybook embedded in your application.

 Here's what that looks like: